warework/sdk-java/README.md

 #### Install the SDK ####

-The recommended way to use the Warework SDK for Java in your project is to consume it from Maven:
+The recommended way to use the Warework SDK for Java in your project is to download and execute it from Maven:

 ##### Importing SDK for desktop applications #####